 For instance, A man had just finished his shopping at a supermarket, and while walking out of the shop, he walked straight into the glass door.
 He was embarrassed, and his nose began to bleed.
 He instantly sued the business for his injury and mental trauma.
 The local court took the case seriously, and a settlement was made to reduce the impact quickly.

 Thankfully public liability insurance will assist the business in such situations.
 The insurance will provide legal, medical and settlement costs to deal with the claim.
 Such claims can come from anywhere, and it shouldn’t be a crime to have clean glass doors.
 Public liability insurance reduces the impact of these risks and allows employees to focus on their job.

 3. Flying Coconuts

 A woman sued the outdoor club as she claimed a falling coconut struck her at the Mardi Gras event due to the organiser’s negligence.
-Additionally, she claims the incident has bought her recurring nightmares of ‘flying coconuts coming to strike her in the eye’.
+Additionally, she claims the incident has brought her recurring nightmares of ‘flying coconuts coming to strike her in the eye’.
 The vice president of the company settled the case with a settlement payout.
-Lucky, the business had the funds to end the case instantly, but many companies could suffer in a case like this – with reputation damage and financially.
+Luckily, the business had the funds to end the case instantly, but many companies could suffer in a case like this – with reputation damage and financial.